Made in Canada

 Tone – Controls the high frequency.

-Thin/Thick switch - Thin position is used to cut some bottom frequencies.
-Thick position is full range.
+Thick switch - Down position is used to cut some bottom frequencies.
+Up position is full range.

 Footswitch – Is a true bypass switch.